 Jeffrey G. Killian, Ph.D., helps businesses and inventors secure and enforce patent protection for their inventions.
 Jeffrey prepares patent applications, represents clients before the US Patent and Trademark Office (USPTO), provides intellectual property (IP) opinions and licensing advice, and supports due diligence projects.
 He has experience before the Patent and Trial Appeal Board (PTAB) in ex parte appeals and inter partes review (IPR) proceedings, and litigates IP cases in district court, at the International Trade Commission (ITC), and before the US Court of Appeals for the Federal Circuit.

-Jeffrey’s technical background and experience spans a variety of technologies, including materials science, solid-state physics, organic conductors/semiconductors, charge storage devices, and electrochemistry; industrial processes and manufacturing technologies; medical devices; nuclear technologies; additive manufacturing; and nanotechnology.
+Jeffrey’s technical background and experience span a variety of technologies, including materials science; solid-state physics; organic conductors/semiconductors; batteries, charge storage devices, and electrochemistry; industrial processes and manufacturing technologies; medical devices; nuclear technologies; additive manufacturing; and nanotechnology.

 An author of many papers about polymer-based charge storage, Jeffrey is a named co-inventor on four US patents.